What Are Cataracts?

 How Are Cataracts Diagnosed?

-Most cataracts can be diagnosed with an eye exam.
-Your eye doctor will test your vision and examine your eyes with a slit lamp exam to look for problems with the lens and other parts of the eye.
-The pupils are dilated to better examine the back of the eye, where the retina and optic nerve lie.
+Cataracts can be diagnosed with an eye exam.
+The eye exam contains a vision test and an examination of your eyes using a slit lamp microscope.
+The pupils are dilated with special eyedrops to provide a better view of the back of your eye, where the retina and optic nerve are located.

-If your vision loss can't be corrected with glasses or contact lenses, you may need surgery to remove the cataracts.
-In cataract surgery, the cloudy lens is removed and replaced with an artificial lens.
-The surgery, which is done on an outpatient basis, is safe and extremely effective at improving vision.
-If cataracts are present in both eyes, surgery will be done on one eye at a time.
+Surgery to remove cataracts may be required if the related vision loss cannot be corrected with glasses or contact lenses.
+Cataract surgery involves removing the cloudy natural lens and replacing it with an artificial lens.
+The operation is usually done on an outpatient basis and is very safe and effective.
+For those who need surgery on both eyes, the surgery is usually done on one eye at a time.

 Types of Cataract Surgery